rchincha/project-stacker.github.io/docs/user_guide/debugging.md

 Stacker links against this through a convoluted mechanism: it builds a static C program in `/cmd/lxc-wrapper/` that takes a few relevant arguments about what mode to drive liblxc in.
-Stacker uses the `go-embed` mechanism to embed the resulting statically linked binary, and then resolves and execs it at runtime via the code in `/embed-exec`.
+Stacker uses the `go-embed` mechanism to embed the resulting statically linked binary, and then resolves and executes it at runtime via the code in `/embed-exec`.
 The reason for all this indirection vs. linking against something directly is that the kernel does not allow multithreaded programs to unshare user namespaces.
 Since the go runtime spawns many threads